History Of The Reference Rate Framework

 After the effective date, both Base Rate and Base Lending Rate will move exactly with the Standardised Base Rate if there are any changes done to the Standardised Base Rate, the Base Rate, and Base Lending rate will also be adjusted simultaneously.

-Hence, all the banks in Malaysia are requested to display the Standardised Base Rate on their website and branches along with the current Base Lending Rate and Base Rate that have been displayed before, for customer’s reference.
+Hence, all the banks in Malaysia are requested to display the Standardised Base Rate on their website and branches along with the current Base Lending Rate and Base Rate that have been displayed before, for customer’s reference and help them to determine what reasons for applying a personal loan they should apply based on the rate.
 The banks are given a transition period of one year along with time to make preparations and improve their systems to ensure that the implementation of the Revised Reference Rate Framework will run smoothly.

 For a clearer comparison between the Reference Rates, you can refer to the table below: